18 long-lasting perfumes for women, with luxe and concentrated notes that actually linger

 For a long-lasting finish, Aleesha says, "Although I know you're not really supposed to, I spray a light mist over my hair to keep my fragrances lingering every time I swish my head around throughout the day.
 But I make sure to do it from quite far away so that the chemicals don't do too much damage!"

 Naomi Jamieson is a Digital Beauty Writer at woman&home, where she shares her expertise on makeup, skincare, nail trends and fragrance.
-When it comes to her own perfume preferences, Naomi is a lover of warm and woody aromas, with hints of floral.
-She favours skin-scents above all others - with Le Labo's Santal 33 being among her all-time favourites - and looks for formulas that really melt into the skin to recreate a lingering sense of comfort.
+When it comes to her own perfume preferences, Naomi is a lover of powdery florals as well as warm woody blends, with the likes of Diptyque's Orphéon, Fleur de Peau and Le Labo's Santal 33 featured among her list of all-time favourites.
+She looks for formulas that really melt into the skin to recreate a lingering sense of comfort.

 Contributing writer at woman&home, Amelia Yeomans specialises in fashion and beauty content, covering everything from fragrance and nail art trends to reporting on fashion weeks.
 Perfume-wise, Amelia is of the firm belief that no compliment beats being told you smell good.
 "I want every perfume I wear to be appealing yet distinctive," Amelia explains, before adding, "I tend to gravitate towards fresh, floral, and peppery fragrances for the daytime.
 For evening, I stick to floral top notes but with sweeter base notes like blackcurrant or vanilla.
 YSL Libre has been my staple for years."